ydhn/DelphiEasyThread/README.md

     Result := idhttp1.Get('http://google.com');
   end,
 ```
-Implement what will you do when that works are finished in this procedure
+Implement what will you do when that works are finished in this procedure.
 ```pascal
   procedure(AResult: String) begin
     Button1.Enabled := true;